TomatenKuchenDEV/docs/docs/managebot/statusupdate.md

 3. Send message
 4. Done!

-Make sure the bot has all needed permissions in the channel and in the panel.
-Once it loses them the statusupdate message will be deleted out of the system and has to be recrated.
+Make sure the bot has all the necessary permissions in the channel and in the panel.
+Once it loses them, the statusupdate message will be deleted from the system and has to be recreated.

 Some information about TomatenKuchen actions:
 - Function names are case insensitive.